life-itself/web3/notes/neo-metallism.md

 **Bitcoin is a better alternative to gold**

 * It shares the features of gold which make it a good choice for a currency (or something to peg a currency to)
-* In addition, Bitcoin has specific features which may make it better than gold e.g.
+* In addition, bitcoin has specific features which may make it better than gold e.g.
   * Bitcoin is digital and so is not subject to the same costs around storage and transportation as gold;
   * Bitcoin is under less state control.
 Gold supply is mostly controlled by sovereign nations like the U.S., China, Germany, and other European countries.